freestasgorelik/freestasgorelik/index.md

 ![](stas.png){: style="height:300px;width:200px"}
 </p>

 In the early hours of Wednesday, August 12th, scholarly researcher Stas Gorelik was wrongfully arrested and jailed in Belarus.
-State security agents entered his parents’ home and conducted a thorough search.
+State security agents, presumably from the Belarusian KGB, entered his parents’ home and conducted a thorough search.
 They did not find or remove anything, but arrested Stas and took him to jail.

 Stas is a PhD student at George Washington University (GWU).
 His research is not on Belarus, but rather on other countries.
 He is a Belarusian citizen who had to return home to Minsk in order to renew his U.S. visa.
 Unfortunately, U.S. policy changes related to the COVID-19 pandemic prevented him from renewing his visa and returning to Washington to resume his doctoral studies.